 Arts and Cultural Heritage Programming: The legislative language identifies the arts as an expression of culture and cultural heritage.
 Because MHC is not a general arts funder, any arts related activities in these proposals should have a clear connection to the applicant’s identified culture and cultural heritage.
 Additionally, MHC does not define what is or isn’t a part of culture or cultural heritage; we listen to communities who can shape and share that.

 Humanities: The humanities help us express, examine, and learn what it means to be human.
 They include our cultures, languages, ethics, civics, stories, religions, laws, philosophies, histories, and more.
-Humanities can refer to these disciplines as well as the activities and actions – reflecting, making meaning, connecting, questioning, etc. – that help us learn about our humanity and the human experience.
+Humanities can refer to these disciplines as well as public activities – including storytelling, cultural preservation and education, community dialogue and place based learning – that help us learn about our humanity and the human experience.